SkygearIO/guides/auth/email-verification/js.md

 - **Verification code expiry** - Verification code will be expired in the given hours

-## Customising the verification email
+## Customizing the verification email
 As mentioned, you can either provide a verification link or a verification code in the email.

 To provide a verification link, simply add the `Verification Link` variable to the email; to provide a verification code, add the `Verification Code` variable to the email.